nguyenlamvu88/dsci551_data_base_management_system/README.md

 ### Usage Instructions

-Change to the directory where `frontend_v11.py` is saved and run the frontend application by navigating to the directory containing `frontend_v11.py` and executing:
+Change to the directory where `frontend_v11.py` is saved and run the frontend application by executing:

 `streamlit run frontend_v11.py`